adhocteam/a11y-snippets/worksheets/README.md

 An Excel (XLSX) and Open Document Standard (ODS) worksheet to calcuate an accessibiilty score per page.
 This score can measure compliance for static content, referred to as `electronic content` and rich web applications, referred to as `applications` or `software`.

+## Acceptable Scores

+Test your applications for accessibility errors throughout the development cycle.
+When your product is nearing an alpha release<sup id="a1">[1](#fn1)</sup>, fill out a first page accessibilty worksheet.

 ## Which Worksheet Should I Use

 Informational sites with pages of static content should use the Accessibility Page Score - Electronic Content file.
 These sites are often hand-coded or managed with a content management system like Wordpress.